expo/expo/docs/pages/versions/unversioned/sdk/webbrowser.md

 ### Handling deep links from the WebBrowser

 If you are using the `WebBrowser` window for authentication or another use case where you would like to pass information back into your app through a deep link, be sure to add a handler with `Linking.addEventListener` before opening the browser.
-When the listener fires, you should call `WebBrowser.dismissBrowser()` -- it will not automatically dismiss when a deep link is handled.
+When the listener fires, you should call [dismissBrowser](#webbrowserdismissbrowser) -- it will not automatically dismiss when a deep link is handled.
 Aside from that, redirects from `WebBrowser` work the same as other deep links.
 [Read more about it in the Linking guide](../../workflow/linking/#handling-links-into-your-app).

 ## API